 ABL1 Break Apart FISH Probe

-Our ABL1 Break Apart FISH Probe can be used to detect a rearrangement of the ABL1 gene.
-The probe comes labeled in green and orange, and you may also choose to customize the probe to meet your needs.
+Our ABL1 break apart probe is designed to detect ABL1 translocations.
+The probe comes labeled in green and orange, but can be customized to meet your needs.

 |SKU||Test Kits||Buffer||Dye Color||Order Now|